Ask a Librarian

 The reference desk is located to the left of the library entrance.
 The Reference Desk is staffed during regular business hours and some evenings during the fall and spring semesters (see the library home page for specific hours).
 The Reference Desk is staffed by experienced reference librarians who are available to answer questions about research, database searching, and library services.
 You can also contact a reference librarian by emailing email@example.com.

-Search the law library catalog and check out materials with your ID card at the circulation desk on the second floor of the library or at the self-checkout machine in Reserve.
-Be sure to turn in materials on time as loan periods vary and fines do accrue.
+Search the law library catalog and check out materials with your ID card at the circulation desk on the second floor of the library or at the self-checkout machine at the circulation desk.
+Be sure to turn in materials on time as loan periods vary.
 See our borrowing policies.

 Generally, if you are using the materials for research preparation, you should borrow the materials in your own name.
-You will be responsible for materials checked out in your own name, including returning materials on time (overdue notices will go directly to you) and in good condition and paying any fines you have incurred.
+You will be responsible for materials checked out in your own name, including returning materials on time (overdue notices will go directly to you) and in good condition.

 Search the Lemieux Library catalog and check out materials with your ID card at the Lemieux Library circulation desk.
 Be sure to turn in materials on time as loan periods vary and as fines do accrue.